 - The role of medical reports and an accurate claim form

-- Our 100% no-win, no-fee policy
+- Our 100% no-win, no-fee policy and capped pricing

 Pay when you win and nothing if you lose.
 It’s our no-pay legal guarantee.
 Call 1800 700 125

-QLD CTP Insurance Claim FAQs
+Compulsory Third Party CTP Insurance Claim FAQs

-Does CTP cover the driver at fault?
+Does CTP cover the driver at fault for a car accident?

-CTP cover does not extend to the at-fault driver.
 However, people with a serious personal injury could access medical assistance through the NDIS or NIISQ.

 What is Compulsory Third Party Insurance?

-CTP insurance, or compulsory third-party insurance, is mandatory coverage that provides financial protection for drivers who cause injury or death in a motor vehicle accident.
-This coverage also compensates for injuries sustained by parties that are not at fault.
+- CTP insurance, or compulsory third-party insurance, is mandatory coverage that provides financial protection for drivers who cause injury or death in a motor vehicle accident.

 How long is a QLD CTP insurance claim?

-While simple CTP claims can settle within nine months, most resolve within 12 to 18 months.
-The severity of the injuries and payout size typically influence how long it takes to reach a settlement because insurers are more likely to contest larger payments.
+- The severity of the injuries and the payout size typically influence how long it takes to settle.
+That’s because insurers are more likely to contest larger payouts.

 What if I don’t know the registration number of the at-fault vehicle?